Last Updated on October 17, 2022

 Carnival and Norwegian’s newest classes of ships both added significant outdoor space on the lower decks, offering extra pools, dining, and walkways at the promenade level.
 Will Royal Caribbean go that route or stick to its traditional design?

-Answers will come in time
+Answers will come on October 20th!

 If you want to stay up-to-date on Icon of the Seas and other new cruise ships, sign up for our monthly newsletter.